bwong02/MICB475_24W1_Team_11/README.md

 1. Create a column with the Group + H. pylori status - Nicholas
 2. Make heat map comparing the different categories (UJEMI+ anemia group did a heat map) - Miles
 4. Outline proposal before next meeting (aims and research question) - McKenna, Brandon, Gabi
+5. Find background papers that discuss H. pylori, cancer, and microbiome
-5. Eventually check with Hans if trimming or denoising is appropriate
+6. Eventually check with Hans if trimming or denoising is appropriate

 Other Notes:
  - If we find an non-annotated ASV, we can BLAST it